-OEM Configurator 2.0: Free Portable Utility to Customize OEM Information and Logo in System Properties of Windows
+OEM Configurator: Portable Utility to Customize OEM Information and Logo in System Properties of Windows

 UPDATE: New version 2.0 released which comes with support for Windows 8 and Windows 8.1.
 Now Windows XP users can also enjoy this tool.
 The tool now also supports 64-bit Windows editions in this new version.

-Long time back we posted tutorials for customizing System Properties window in Windows XP, Vista and 7:
+Long time back we shared tutorials for configuring System Properties window in Windows XP, Vista and Windows 7:

 - Add Customized Strings (OEM Information) in System Properties of Windows Vista and 7

 - Add Customized Strings (OEM Information) and Logo in System Properties of Windows XP

 With the help of the above mentioned tutorials, our reader "Hackerpunk1" developed a free portable utility called "OEM Configurator" which will allow you to customize Windows XP, Vista, 7, 8 and Windows 8.1 System Properties window look without modifying Windows registry manually.
 You just need to enter desired text and select desired logo file and it'll do the rest automatically.